-- locate sites for additional water where as little as possible environmental damage will occur; - include measures within their plans to mitigate the most serious impact.
+- demonstrate that reasonable measures have been taken to reduce demand: - take action when or where least environmental damage will occur, for example in the winter; - locate sites for additional water where as little as possible environmental damage will occur; - include measures within their plans to mitigate the most serious impact.

 Abstractions for spray irrigation purposes are treated differently to other abstractions.
 Spray irrigation, if not from a reservoir filled in winter, can represent a very significant demand on rivers when they are extremely low.
-The Act therefore gives us powers19 to impose a temporary restriction on spray irrigators if there has been an exceptional shortage of rain.
+The Act therefore gives us powers to impose a temporary restriction on spray irrigators if there has been an exceptional shortage of rain.
 Initially farmers are asked to voluntarily reduce their abstractions in areas most at risk, but if monitoring of surface and groundwater continues to show low levels we will impose formal restrictions.
 Total bans can also be instigated as a last resort.